connor-j-jordan/biokit/README.md

-# biokit
+# BioKit - BioPython from Scratch
-BioPython functionality from scratch!
+---